Ajil5467/Ajil5467/README.md

 <h2 align = "left"> About Me 👩‍💻 </h2>

-- 👩‍🎓I'm a Engineering undergrad at Government Engineering College Palakkad.
 - 📁I'm a tech enthusiast and a self taught programmer.
 - 🌱 I’m currently learning Java.
 - 📘I'm currently into web development and Javascript programming.